-federal income tax purposes, provided that the owners' capital and profit interests and shares of entity liabilities do not change as a result of the conversion and the entity's business and assets remain substantially unchanged.223 These transactions are viewed as tax-free contributions under Section 721 of the IRC that do not cause the existing entity to terminate under Section 708, and do not cause the taxable year of the existing entity to close with respect to any or all of the partners or members.
+(1) Conversions of Entities Classified as Partnerships.
+There generally should be no federal income tax consequences arising from the conversion of an entity classified as a domestic partnership for federal income tax purposes (e.g., general partnerships, LLPs, limited partnerships and LLCs) into another entity classified as a domestic partnership for federal income tax purposes, provided that the owners' capital and profit interests and shares of entity liabilities do not change as a result of the conversion and the entity's business and assets remain substantially unchanged.237 These transactions are viewed as tax-free contributions under Section 721 of the IRC that do not cause the existing entity to terminate under Section 708, and do not cause the taxable year of the existing entity to close with respect to any or all of the partners or members.
 A new taxpayer identification number is not required.
 Careful attention should be paid to determining the partners' or members' correct share of the entity's liabilities before and after the conversion because a decrease in a partner's or member's share of those liabilities that exceeds the partner's or member's adjusted basis in its interest will result in recognition of gain.